convict-git/learning-haskell/notes.md

     ```

 ## Lazy evaluation
--  Haskell follows *lazy evaluation* as oppossed to *strict evalution* in SML.
+-  Haskell follows *lazy evaluation* as oppossed to *eager evalution* in SML.
-    Though strict evaluations can be imposed explicitly
+    Though eager evaluations can be imposed explicitly.
-    In strict evaluation, arguments are evaluated first and then functions are
+    In eager evaluation, arguments are evaluated first and then functions are
     applied while in lazy evaluation, arguments are evaluated lazily i.e. only
     when there's no option other than evaluating them to get the desired result.

+    let `e = f e1 e2 e3 ... en`
+    **Eager evaluation**: first evaluate `e1, e2,...,en` to get `v1, v2,...,vn`
+    then compute `f v1 v2 v3 ... vn`
+    **Lazy evaluation**:

     eg. In haskell, `[1 ... ]` is inf loop but `take 10 [1 ... ]` isn't